RePAIRProject/RL_puzzle_solver/README.md

 The folder structure is described below and the name are written down in the `folder_names.py` file in the `configs` folder. sThe idea behind this is that given only a puzzle name, you can access via the config parameters the folders and read/write files using always the same convention.

+## Parameters in the config files
+Parameters are usually located in the `configs` folder.
+There are two main config files: `puzzle_from_fragments_cfg` and `puzzle_from_image_cfg` whose names should be self-explanatory.
+Inside the config we have the parameters for the size of the images and for the method to extract features.

 ## Folder Structure
 The data is structured following this idea (where `data` has the input files and `output` all the files created by the code):
 ```bash